Downtown Yonge: History

 The district has been a busy shopping district for over 100 years.
 While the original shopping street of Toronto was King Street east of Yonge, the noteworthy development of the area into a shopping district was the opening and expansion of the T. Eaton store at Yonge and Queen Street.

 The store eventually grew to encompass over three city blocks on the west side of Yonge, used for ancillary stores and factories of the Eaton company.
 Across Queen Street from the Eaton store, the Robert Simpson department store grew to encompass the entire south-east corner block of Yonge and Queen.
 The Simpson store exists today as the Hudson's Bay Company store.
 North of Dundas Street, a landmark store was opened by Sam Sniderman called Sam the Record Man, which offered three floors of records.

 As the retail usage developed, so did entertainment uses.
 Massey Hall was built just to the east of Yonge Street on Shuter, along with the Pantages and Wintergarden theatres on Yonge between Dundas and Queen Street.
 Massey Hall remains mostly in the state that it was when it opened, while the two theatres were both converted into movie houses, then reconverted back into live theatre venues.

 Starting in the 1960s, the T. Eaton Company made plans to redevelop its lands on the west side of Yonge Street.
 This eventually became the genesis of today's Toronto Eaton Centre.
 The Eaton store was moved to Yonge and Dundas, and is today the Sears store.
 All of the west side of Yonge Street from Queen to Dundas was demolished and the mall built.
 Only the Holy Trinity Church and the Old City Hall remain of the pre-Eaton Centre buildings from Dundas to Queen, from Yonge to Bay remain.

 Attractions

 The Downtown Yonge area is best known as the home of the Toronto Eaton Centre indoor mall, Toronto’s largest and most visited tourist attraction.
-Adjacent to the mall, at the corner of Yonge and Dundas Street is Yonge-Dundas Square, a large public square.
+Adjacent to the mall, at the corner of Yonge and Dundas Street is Sankofa Square, a large public square.
 The area is well known for shopping, including music retailers, mid-priced fashion stores, and jewelers.

 The district is home to a number of performance venues including the Canon Theatre, the Carlu, the Elgin and Winter Garden Theatres, Massey Hall and the Zanzibar Tavern.
 The area’s heritage properties include such notable sites as the Arts & Letters Club, Mackenzie House, Maple Leaf Gardens, Old City Hall and the demolished Sam the Record Man store.